The Yorkipoo may be small in size, but it’s big in personality and attitude, easily working its way into your heart.

 - These dogs sometimes act just like cats, and they love climbing furniture.

-- They are excellent jumpers and can shockingly jump super high.
+- They are excellent jumpers.

 - These little pups make excellent watchdogs, don’t let their small stature fool you.